The Court looked into whether reservations for SCs and STs should extend to promotions, by assessing its 2006 Nagaraj judgement.

 The Division Bench called on the Constitution Bench to revisit the Nagaraj judgement.
 In the Nagaraj judgment, the Court failed to refer to the earlier EV Chinnaiah case.

-Furthermore, the Court must question whether the Nagaraj judgement violates the Indra Sawhney ruling.
+Furthermore, the Court evaluated whether the Nagaraj judgement violates the Indra Sawhney ruling.
 Does the Nagaraj judgement fail to recognize SC/STs inherent underprivilege, by requiring the State to reassess the backwardness of SC/STs, thereby violating Indra Sawhney?

-On 26th September, the Court deliver its verdict.
+On 26th September, the Court delivered its verdict.
 It did not call for a review of Nagaraj.
 Further, it struck down the demonstration of backwardness provision from Nagaraj.
+However, while doing so, it introduced the creamy layer exclusion principle, thus requiring that the State does not extend reservations in promotion to SC/ST individuals who belong to the creamy layer of the said SC/ST.

 1) Whether Nagaraj, which upheld reservation in promotions for SC/STs, was correctly decided?